 4. Need Them in 8 Hours – Transfer the strawberries from the freezer to the fridge and let them sit for 8 hours.

 Wash and dry the strawberries and chop off the top leafy part.
 Transfer the berries to a blender and blend until smooth.
 Pour the puree into small freezer-safe containers and freeze for up to a year.
-Thaw the puree overnight in the refrigerator or for 3-4 hours over the counter and use as desired.
+Thaw the puree overnight in the refrigerator or over the counter for 3-4 hours and use as desired.

 You can freeze these strawberries for a year in the deep freezer.
 The less moisture in the bag, the better it is.